Codictate

 The AI assistant that actually reads the whole document and holds its ground

 Ask Claude to summarize a 200-page report and it reads all 200 pages.
 That's not a figure of speech - its 200,000-token context window means you can paste an entire book, a year of emails, or a whole codebase and have a conversation about all of it at once.
 Most AI assistants quietly drop the earlier parts of long conversations.
 Claude doesn't.
 It's also unusually honest.
 Push back on a correct answer and Claude will explain why it's right rather than softening its position to keep you happy.
 That quality matters more than it sounds when you're using AI for research, analysis, or anything where you need accurate information more than agreeable information.
-For writing, Claude consistently produces the most natural-sounding output of any AI assistant - less formulaic, fewer filler phrases, better paragraph rhythm.
-Anthropic built it with safety and honesty as design constraints, not afterthoughts, and it shows in the day-to-day experience.
+For writing, Claude produces natural-sounding output with less formulaic phrasing and better paragraph rhythm than competitors.
+Anthropic built it with safety and honesty as design constraints, not afterthoughts, and it shows in day-to-day use.

 The AI code editor that edits your whole codebase, not just the line you're on

 Cursor is what happens when you build an editor around AI rather than adding AI to an editor.
 It's a VS Code fork, so your extensions and keybindings carry over, but the AI capabilities go significantly deeper than what Copilot can do as a plugin.
 The standout feature is multi-file editing.
 Describe what you want changed - "add authentication to all API routes" or "refactor this service to use the repository pattern" - and Cursor identifies every file that needs to change, shows you the diffs, and waits for your approval before applying anything.
-Getting six out of seven files right on a cross-cutting refactor is genuinely useful work that would take an hour manually.
+Getting six out of seven files right on a cross-cutting refactor is useful work that would take an hour manually.
 Codebase chat is the other one: ask "where does the user session get invalidated?" or "what does this function actually do?" and get accurate answers based on your actual code, not generic patterns.
 For joining a new codebase, this alone is worth the subscription price.

 The AI coding assistant that works in your editor without asking you to change anything